joostfarla/serverless-cors-plugin/README.md

 }
 ```

 The `allowOrigin` property is required, the other headers are optional.
+You can also add this
+configuration to `s-project.json` instead of `s-function.json` to apply the CORS-policy
+project-wide.

 Run `endpoint deploy` and the CORS headers will dynamically be configured and deployed.
 Use the `-a` / `--all` flag to deploy pre-flight OPTIONS endpoints.